camaraproject/Governance/ProjectCharter.md

 # Project Charter

-## Technical Charter of the Telco Global API Project
+## Technical Charter of the CAMARA Project
-This technical charter (the “Charter”) describes the rules and governance of the Telco Global API Project (the “Project”).
-It is meant to be followed by all the contributors and maintainers of, and other participants in (collectively, “participants”), the Project and the Telco Global API community.
+This technical charter (the “Charter”) describes the rules and governance of the CAMARA Project (the “Project”).
+It is meant to be followed by all the contributors and maintainers of, and other participants in (collectively, “participants”), the Project and the CAMARA Project community.
 Common terminology used in this governance document is defined below:
-- **Telco Global API Alliance**: The sum of partners and people listed in the [PARTICIPANTS](./PARTICIPANTS.MD) file, the Telco Global API Project and the Telco Global API working group withing GSMA/OPG.
+- **CAMARA - The Telco Global API Alliance**: The sum of partners and people listed in the [PARTICIPANTS](./PARTICIPANTS.MD) file, the CAMARA Project and the OPAG working group withing GSMA/OPG.
-- **Telco Global API community**: The sume of people listed in [PARTICIPANTS](./PARTICIPANTS.MD).
+- **CAMARA Project community**: The sume of people listed in [PARTICIPANTS](./PARTICIPANTS.MD).
-- **Telco Global API Project**: The sum of all activities and sub-projects performed under the governance protocol defined in this document.
+- **CAMARA Project**: The sum of all activities and sub-projects performed under the governance protocol defined in this document.
-- **Sub-projects**: A single sub directory in the Telco Global API Project led by a voluntary group, open to anyone to participate.
+- **Sub-projects**: A single sub directory in the CAMARA Project led by a voluntary group, open to anyone to participate.
-- **Participant**: Participant = contributor of the private Telco Global API Project named in the file [PARTICIPANTS](./PARTICIPANTS.MD).
+- **Participant**: Participant = contributor of the CAMARA Project named in the file [PARTICIPANTS](./PARTICIPANTS.MD).
 - **Maintainers**: Leaders of an individual sub-project or part thereof (MAINTAINERS.MD of the respective sub-project).
-- **Code Owners**: Leaders of the Telco Global API Project documented in the file [CODEOWNERS](./CODEOWNERS).
+- **Code Owners**: Leaders of the CAMARA Project documented in the file [CODEOWNERS](./CODEOWNERS).
 - **Partner**: Partner = member, company listed in [PARTICIPANTS](./PARTICIPANTS.MD).

-The Project is an independent open-source project, not controlled by any single company or organization and has been established as Global Telco API Project a Series of LF Projects, LLC.
+The Project is an independent open-source project, not controlled by any single company or organization and has been established as CAMARA Project a Series of LF Projects, LLC.
 LF Projects, LLC is a Delaware series limited liability company (“LF Projects”).

 For specific guidance on the practical steps for contributing to any API sub-project please see our [Contribution Guidelines](./CONTRIBUTING.md).

 ## Principles
-The Telco Global API community adheres to the following principles:
+The CAMARA Project community adheres to the following principles:
 - Open: The Project is open source.
 That especially means that the project has a clear pro-competitive goal to specify/harmonzize and develop open, global, and interoperable API solutions using an open and transparent process at every time.
 All participants are encouraged to be observant that there is no patent ambush by SEP holders and no market power abuse and report if any.
 - Welcoming and respectful: We abide by the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 - Transparent and accessible: Changes to the Project organization, Project code repositories, and activities related to LF Projects, the Linux Foundation and CNCF (e.g. level, involvement, etc.) are done in public.
-A primary reason that the Telco Global API Project exists is as a forum for collaboration.
+A primary reason that the CAMARA Project exists is as a forum for collaboration.
 The work in the project should be done in the open.
 Excepted as authorized by the Steering Committee with respect to security and code of conduct issues, community members and contributors must communicate in the open, ensure other community members and contributors can find notes of meetings, discussions, designs, and decisions, and periodically communicate a high-level summary of their contribution work to the community.
 Exception to this is committee work, this may be done in private if discretion is necessary.
 - Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-## Telco Global API Project
+## CAMARA Project

 A global partnership could address much of the challenges in scaling API services across heterogenous operator architectures.